How our QBR-Ninjas are Transforming Marketing QBRs with Marketing Analytics

-Last week, I was helping one of our customers prepare for their QBR.
-While working on reviewing health of the funnel, it stuck to me that most of the marketers must be in the same mode right now – reviewing the performance and getting ready for the QBRs.
-At the same time, I also realized that, there must be many more marketers that are just scrambling to get access to the right data, trying to validate the data instead of spending the much needed time to understand the results and objectively analyze the performance.
-Given the strategic importance of the QBRs, many times I see that marketing teams do not have a well-defined approach for managing the QBR process especially getting timely access to the data so that they can evaluate the performance and more importantly have their marketing analytics teams help with the deep dives around key areas that deserve attention.
-Most of the times, this wait ends up being either too long or leads to wrong data.
+Last week, I was assisting one of our customers in preparing for their QBR.
+While reviewing the funnel's health, it occurred to me that many marketers are likely in the same situation right now—assessing performance and gearing up for their QBRs.
+Simultaneously, I realized that there are many marketers who are struggling to access the right data, trying to validate it instead of spending the necessary time to understand the results and objectively analyze performance.
+Given the strategic importance of QBRs, I often notice that marketing teams lack a well-defined approach for managing the QBR process, particularly in obtaining timely data access to evaluate performance and, more importantly, enabling their marketing analytics teams to conduct in-depth analyses of key areas needing attention.
+Often, this delay results in either excessive waiting or incorrect data.

 Data and analytics are at the core of modern marketing.
 Whether it is the marketing team at a small start-up or an enterprise-level organization, every marketer needs access to performance data that is standardized and available real-time via self-serve dashboards.